Analyzing Machupo virus-receptor binding by molecular dynamics simulations: Results

-Although Tyr211Ala appears to have a large impact on binding affinity, the single mutant provided little underlying biochemical rationale.
-Since alanine is both smaller than tyrosine and also incapable of participating in hydrogen-bond interactions, more mutations were needed to probe the critical biochemical difference.
-First, we substituted smaller side chains that, like tyrosine, were capable of hydrogen bonding; it is known that several substitutions at Tyr211 are the result of pressure on hosts in rodent populations \citep{Rad2008,Rad20111,Rad20112}.
-Both Tyr211Asp and Tyr211Thr proved incapable of causing reduced binding affinity; in fact, both mutations caused a significant increase in relative binding affinity (Figure 2).
-This is not surprising considering the fact that Tyr211 participates in a bonded network rather than independently.
-Combined with some biochemical intuition, these results imply that a mutation to other polar residues would not affect the dynamics of binding directly.
-Since it has been shown that MACVGP binding does little to affect hTfR1 structure \citep{Abraham2010}, such effects are likely exerted upstream through translation, transport, or slight folding differences.
+Although Tyr211Ala appears to have a large impact on binding affinity, no single mutant can provide enough evidence to understand the biochemical difference in binding mechanism.
+Since alanine is both smaller than tyrosine and also incapable of participating in hydrogen-bond interactions, we tested further mutations to identify the critical biochemical difference responsible for change in binding affinity.
+In particular, we substituted smaller side chains that, like tyrosine, were capable of hydrogen bonding.
+We chose Tyr211Asp and Tyr211Thr, two mutations that have been discussed in the context of selection pressure on hosts in rodent populations \citep{Rad2008,Rad20111,Rad20112}.
+Both mutations proved capable of causing a significant change in binding affinity in our simulations, but the change appeared to be increased affinity (Figures~\ref{fig:sensitivity} and~\ref{fig:mutant_comparison}, and Table~\ref{tab:MAF_p}).